Tarek-Khorshed/GeneXNet/README.md

 ## Deep Learning for Multi-Tissue Cancer Classification of Gene Expressions

-GeneXNet is a python package for Multi-Tissue Cancer Classification of Gene Expressions using Deep Learning
+GeneXNet is a python package for Cancer Classification of Gene Expressions.

 **(This work is currently in progress)**